 gTLD registries and registrars are required to implement an RDAP service by 26 August 2019.
 ICANN org continues to work with gTLD registries and registrars to implement a service-level agreement and registry reporting requirements for RDAP.

 Learn more about the RDAP background here.

 Related information and additional resources can be found here:

 This page provides tools and resources for ICANN contracted parties who will be implementing an RDAP service.

 This page provides guidance for Internet users seeking a greater understanding of the capabilities supported by RDAP.

 This page provides answers to frequently asked questions concerning RDAP development and implementation.

-A group of RDAP implementers is participating in a pilot program to develop an RDAP profile.
-This page describes the group’s work and how to participate.
+A group of RDAP implementers is participating in a pilot program to develop upcoming features of the gTLD RDAP services.
+This page describes the group's work and how to participate.